Back

 • bone and joint infections.

-Do not use Amoxiclav in your child:
+Do not use Amoxiclav on your child:

 • have ever had a severe allergic reaction (hypersensitivity reaction) to another antibiotic.
 This may include a skin rash or swelling of the face or neck.